rnshaikh/100DaysOfMLCode/README.md

 # 100DaysOfMLCode

-#Day 1:

-Math:
+# Day 1 (Highh School Math):

-1) I have Done with Scatterplots. creating scatterplots and estimatiing lines. it helps to understand relation between data. and find pattern.
+    I have Done with Scatterplots. creating scatterplots and estimatiing lines. it helps to understand relation between data. and find pattern and we can make prediction using this pattern